 Key Takeaways

-Real transformation requires more than teaching people how to read charts.
-It takes a culture where data is trusted, questioned, applied, and embedded in daily decisions.
+- Data literacy alone isn't sufficient for organizational transformation - true change requires creating behavior shifts and a culture where data is trusted, questioned, and embedded in daily decisions.